Rewilding suburbia: A new movement in Australian gardening - Minimalist Gardener

 How to increase habitat in your garden

-Aim for a mix of canopy trees (there are lots of small options for tight gardens, pots and balconies), understory shrubs and groundcovers.
+Aim for a mix of canopy trees (there are plenty of small options for tight gardens, pots and balconies), understorey shrubs and groundcovers.
 Layered planting provides shelter at multiple heights and supports different species simultaneously.

 When plants are suited to their environment, they require fewer inputs and provide more reliable seasonal resources.